Berkeley-CS61B/website-sp24/labs/lab09/index.md

 through a random seed.

 If you want to run the game with one of the initial states provided (or potentially create your own!), navigate to Run --> Edit Configurations.
 Go to Applications --> GameOfLife.
+If it's not there, click on the `+` at the top left and select Applications.
+For `Main class`, type in `GameOfLife` and click on the option that shows up for it.
 For your program arguments, you want to specify the file path as well as add in the `-l` flag.
 For example, if you wanted to use the `hammerhead.txt` as an initial state, you would pass in the following for your program arguments:

 ```shell
 -l src/patterns/hammerhead.txt